 Core Maths is an umbrella term for a specific type of level 3 maths qualification that is defined by the government’s technical guidance.
 These qualifications are equal in size to an AS level qualification and are graded A-E. They have the same number of UCAS tariff points as an AS level qualification.

-Core Maths is relatively new, but entries are growing rapidly, with over 6800 entries in 2018.
+Core Maths is relatively new, but entries are growing rapidly, with over 12,000 entries in summer 2021.

 Core Maths is intended for students who have passed GCSE Mathematics at grade 4 or better, but who have not chosen to study AS or A level Mathematics.
 It can be studied in a single year or over a two-year period and can be taken alongside A levels or other qualifications, including vocational courses.